enowars/bambi-service-testify/documentation/README.md

 ## VULN #3 :

-1. Create appointment with a new user while stating this user as the doctor in the make_appointment form (using POST-request)
+1. Create appointment with a new user while stating this newly created user as the doctor in the make_appointment form (using POST-request)
 2. Access the `/doctors` page to retrieve the info for the users returned by `/about` page

 ### Code